 Chairman Dumont: So we have one nomination for Selectman Guessferd.
 Are there any other nominations?
-Selectman Vurgaropulos made a motion, seconded by Selectman Jakoby, to nominate Selectman Jakoby as liaison to the Planning Board.
+Selectman Vurgaropulos made a motion to nominate Selectman Jakoby as liaison to the Planning Board.
+Selectman Jakoby seconded.

 Chairman Dumont: So we have two nominations are there any further nominations anybody would like to throw out at this time?
 With none I will be looking for a motion to close the nomination period.